Chauvet-Pro/EPIXDRIVE2000IP/README.md

 # EPIXDRIVE2000IP

-**Installation Notes:**
+### Installation Notes:

--You must use the Chauvet PRO Uploader PC software to upload this firmware to the device.
+- You must use the Chauvet PRO Uploader PC software to upload this firmware to the device.
 This is located on the Chauvet Website.
--Detailed instructions are in the user manual for the device.
+- Detailed instructions are in the user manual for the device.
 However, an important note is that the B file must be uploaded first, then the A file.

 [V1.8_02-29-24 – ÉPIX Drive 2000 IP](https://github.com/Chauvet-Pro/EPIXDRIVE2000IP/blob/d58b5a7e51ba959c2350620a41743c8931ec9e64/Firmware/V1.8_02-29-24.zip)
 -	Improves Webserver Interface